Have you noticed how clutter tends to regenerate as if the “black arts” were involved?

 where do you start To clear a remarkably cluttered home?

-“A place for everything and everything in its place” is a great slogan for clutter free living.
+“A place for everything and everything in its place” is an honorable slogan for clutter free living.

-No worries.
+Don’t worry.
 There are logical, practical no-fail steps you can take to begin the process.
-Once you begin, that OVERWHELMED FEELING will begin to abate.
+Once you do, that OVERWHELMED FEELING will begin to abate.
 TRUST.

 How do you declutter a home, actually?

-Decluttering and organizing are actually two different actions.
-It helps a lot with overwhelm to understand that a “first-things-first” approach will point you in the right direction to begin.
+Decluttering and organizing are two different actions.
+It helps a lot with overwhelm to understand that a “first-things-first” approach will point you in the right direction to get the job done.

 It’s the same logic you use when getting dressed.